 What to Expect:

-- Official Ceremonies: During official ceremonies, the UAE flag is lowered to half-mast while notable ceremonies honor those martyred in military service of the nation.
+- Official Ceremonies: In the official ceremonies, the UAE flag is brought down to half-mast, and the important ceremonies honor those martyred in the service of the country in the military.

-- Moments of Silence: A minute of silence is observed at 11:30 AM across the country.
+- Moments of Silence: There is one minute of silence at 11.30 AM throughout the country.

 Tips for You:

-- Devote a few minutes to think about the sacrifices that martyrs dedicated to the nation.
+- Take some time to reflect on the sacrifices that the martyrs made to the country.

-- You should join the local ceremonies holding special events that show respect to national heroes.
+- You need to be part of local ceremonies that are celebrating special events that pay honor to national heroes.

 7. UAE National Day